AshishSharmaPrivate/Lab/README.md

 # Lab
-All handon lab for SRE
+All hands-on lab for SRE